Basis set (chemistry): Correlation-consistent basis sets

 For first- and second-row atoms, the basis sets are cc-pVNZ where N = D,T,Q,5,6,...
-(D = double, T = triples, etc.).
-The 'cc-p', stands for 'correlation-consistent polarized' and the 'V' indicates they are valence-only basis sets.
+(D = double, T = triple, etc.).
+The 'cc-p', stands for 'correlation-consistent polarized' and the 'V' indicates that only basis sets for the valence orbitals are of multiple-zeta quality.
+(Like the Pople basis sets, the core orbitals are of single-zeta quality.)
 They include successively larger shells of polarization (correlating) functions (d, f, g, etc.).
 More recently these 'correlation-consistent polarized' basis sets have become widely used and are the current state of the art for correlated or post-Hartree–Fock calculations.
+The aug- prefix is added if diffuse functions are included in the basis.
 Examples of these are: